HAMBURG PORT ANNIVERSARY 827th HAMBURG PORT ANNIVERSARY - Welcome aboard!

 “Cast off!” – Hamburg celebrates the world’s greatest port festival every May.
-The next festival will take place from 8 to 10 May 2015.
+The next festival will take place from 5 to 8 May 2016.
 Find information and pictures and stay up to date.

 Harbour Birthday Hamburg

-The HAMBURG PORT ANNIVERSARY celebrations on the River Elbe from 8 to 10 May will bring the majesty of tall ships, and the luxury of cruise vessels.
-For three days in May every year, the City of Hamburg celebrates the birthday of its harbour with the world’s greatest port festival.
-Each year more than one million visitors from Germany and abroad come to this maritime feast of superlatives, to join in the excitement and atmosphere generated by the ships from all parts of the world and thrilling displays in the setting of the port in the heart of Hamburg.
+The HAMBURG PORT ANNIVERSARY 2016 benefits from an extra day of public holiday for a total of four days of festivities.
+Each year more than one million visitors from Germany and abroad come to this maritime feast of superlatives, to join in the excitement and atmosphere generated by ships from all parts of the world and thrilling displays in the port setting at the heart of Hamburg.

 Attractions from Kehrwiederspitze to Fish Auction Hall

-The attractions of the HAMBURG PORT ANNIVERSARY extend from Kehrwiederspitze to the Fish Auction Hall and beyond, and this year they will include displays on land and in the water in HafenCity, Hamburg’s newest and most progressive urban district.
+The attractions of the HAMBURG PORT ANNIVERSARY extend from Kehrwiederspitze to the Fish Auction Hall, and include displays on land and in the water in HafenCity, Hamburg’s newest and most progressive urban district.
 A maritime programme designed to appeal to the whole family will also be held at the Heritage Harbour in the traditional warehouse district Speicherstadt and at the Oevelgönne Museum Harbour.
 That makes a total of some six kilometres along the waterfront, where the HAMBURG PORT ANNIVERSARY invites visitors to celebrate and to enjoy the events.

 History back to 1189

 The HAMBURG PORT ANNIVERSARY dates back in legend to Emperor Frederick Barbarossa, who issued a charter to Hamburg merchants on 7 May 1189, granting freedom from customs duties for ships sailing the Elbe from Hamburg to the North Sea.
 This date has since then been considered the founding date of the Port of Hamburg, which is why the HAMBURG PORT ANNIVERSARY is celebrated at the weekend on or after 7 May each year.
-The 826th HAMBURG PORT ANNIVERSARY will be held from 8 to 10 May 2015.
+The 827th HAMBURG PORT ANNIVERSARY will be held from 5 to 8 May 2016.

 On shore programme and partner country